Thread and Data Mapping in Software Transactional Memory: An Overview

-The rest of this paper is organized as follows.
-The next section presents the main concepts of STM and thread and data mapping.
+The remainder of this paper is organized as follows.
+The next section presents the main concepts of STM as well as thread and data mapping and briefly describes other techniques used to improve the performance of TM.
 Section~\ref{sect:survey} surveys and discusses the related work on thread and data mapping in the context of STM.
-We also shown a table comparing and classifying all discussed works.
-In Section~\ref{sect:directions} we propose some research directions to fill gaps missing in the related work.
+We also present a table comparing and classifying all discussed works.
+In Section~\ref{sect:directions}, we propose new research directions to fill the gaps missing in the related work.
 Finally, Section~\ref{sect:conclusion} concludes the paper.